mathish007/MadeMyDay-Azure-Capstone/README.md

-# MadeMyDay – Azure VMSS + Load Balancer Capstone (Mini Blinkit Inspired)
+# MadeMyDay – Azure VMSS + Load Balancer Capstone

 A 2-tier web application deployed on Azure with a **highly available web tier** using **VM Scale Sets (VMSS)** behind a **Standard Load Balancer**, plus a **private MySQL DB VM**.
 Images can be served either from a local folder (Phase II) or from **Azure Blob Storage** (Phase III) so the web tier becomes **stateless** and safe to scale (Phase IV).